 In June 2019, we finally had a brand new propane Vmax MTI combi boiler and on-demand water heater installed.

 In-floor heating systems are nothing new.
 But ours is a bit different because of the extreme cold temperatures we can experience in the winter.

 This past winter, for example, we had a couple of ten-day-long stretches where the temperature remained below -40 Celsius.
 So we need glycol in our lines.

 The glycol (anti-freeze) gets heated and then flows through the manifold, a contraption that looks like an octopus.
 It directs the glycol through the in-floor PEX lines as well as the upper-level perimeter baseboard heaters.

 we have a wonderful Osburn 2400 woodstove.
 Our particular woodstove is rated at 100,000 BTUs with the capability of heating a home up to 2700 square feet.
-Both our boiler and woodstove generally operate together throughout the colder winter months and complement each other famously.
+Update: New wood stove installed in November 2019!

 The Firewood Situation